 Eating disorders trial

-Australia’s first trial of a best practice evidence-based approach to eating disorders treatment in a primary health network will be held on the Sunshine Coast.
+Australia’s first trial of a best practice evidence-based approach to eating disorders treatment in a primary health network is being held on the Sunshine Coast.

 The trial will provide primary and allied health professionals with access to training, knowledge, financial benefits and tertiary support.
 Outcomes of the project will influence future government policy on care pathways for people with eating disorders.